Majida Maayouf: Career

-In 2021, she achieved the minimum standard time in Siena, Italy to compete in the Tokyo Olympic Games, however her naturalisation process to Spanish was incomplete, and she was unable to compete.
+In 2021, she achieved the minimum standard time in Siena, Italy to compete in the Tokyo Olympic Games; however, her Spanish naturalisation process was incomplete and she was unable to compete.
 In 2022, she set a personal best 2:21:01 at the Valencia Marathon.
 The following year, she gained Spanish citizenship.
 On 3 December 2023, she ran a Spanish national record for the marathon of 2:21:27 at the Valencia Marathon in Spain.

 She competed for Spain at the 2024 World Athletics Cross Country Championships in Belgrade, Serbia on 30 March 2024.
 She competed in the women's marathon event for Spain at the 2024 Summer Olympics.

 In April 2025, she won the silver medal in the marathon at the 2025 European Running Championships in Leuven, Belgium.
 She finished behind her compatriot Fatima Azzahraa Ouhaddou Nafie in a Spanish one-two, and also won a gold medal in the team championships.